STRAN90/milestone-project-4/README.md

 The website uses a contrast of colours, I wanted to choose colours to have good contrast and look professional, ensuring that the content is visually manageable for users.
 I used coolors to design my colour palette.

+### Icons

+I opted to integrate Font Awesome into the project to make use of the wide range of icons available.

+I included a favicon in the project using Favicon.

 ## Typography
 - [Google Fonts](https://fonts.google.com/)